 Outreach supplies all sheets, pillows, and towels for your child’s stay on campus.
 Students are welcome to bring their own pillows or blankets if it helps them feel more comfortable.
-You will be provided with a packing list for each program with this information reiterated, once your child has been accepted.

 For further questions about Outreach Short Courses, please contact: